 CSC8313: Bioinformatics Theory and Practice - Practicals

-During my time at Newcastle University I have supervised, both BSc and MSc final projects in web & mobile application development.
-I am interested in supervising projects in the areas of Web & mobile application development, Teaching & learning in Computing Science and Ontologies.
+During my time at Newcastle University I have supervised, both BSc and MSc final projects in Web & mobile application development as well as teaching and learning in CS.
+I am interested in supervising projects in the areas of Web & mobile application development, Teaching & learning in CS and Ontologies.
 If interested, feel free to approach me and propose your own project idea or discuss what project best fits your own interests.

-As the peer mentor staff coordinator for the local CS peer mentoring scheme I organise stage two and stage three peer mentors for stage one and stage two direct entry mentees, ensure peer mentor training as well as liaise with (lead) peer mentors to monitor and encourage peer mentor and mentee engagement.
+As the peer mentor staff coordinator for the local CS peer mentoring scheme.
+I organise peer mentors for all incoming undergraduate students, ensure peer mentor training as well as liaise with the faculty to monitor and encourage peer mentor and mentee engagement.

 Furthermore, as an academic staff member I continue to support the CS admission days, specifically through the informal interviewing of prospective students.

 In December 2015, I presented a half day tutorial on my PhD research at SWAT4LS 2015 national conference at Cambridge University and in July 2015, we won the best demo prize at ICBO 2015 international conference.
 In October 2014, I was asked to present as guest speaker at the inaugural “Women in Computing” event and in March 2014, I was fortunate to be asked to represent Newcastle University at the WomENcourage 2014 conference.
-Furthermore I was one of the local organisers for the national UKON 2016 meeting held at Newcastle University in April 2016.
+Furthermore I was one of the local organisers for UKON 2016 and ICBO 2017, hosted by Newcastle University.

-For an up-to-date list of my publications, click here
+For an up-to-date list of my publications, click on the “Publications” tab.

 - Lord P, Warrender J. A Highly Literate Approach to Ontology Building.
 In: SWAT4LS International Conference: Semantic Web applications and tools for life sciences.
 2015, Cambridge, UK.